Symmetric bases for finite element exterior calculus spaces: Geometric Decompositions

 The geometric decomposition of Arnold, Falk, and Winther \cite{afw06, afw09} decomposes the $\cP_r\Lambda^k(T^n)$ and $\cP_r^-\Lambda^k(T^n)$ spaces as a direct sum of spaces of forms on the faces $F$ of the simplex $T^n$.
 This result is key to defining these finite element spaces on a triangulation, and also key to Licht's recursive basis construction \cite{li19}.
 In this section, we distill the essential features of the geometric decomposition, giving a general theory that is well-suited to understanding the representation theory of these spaces, thereby helping us not only to construct invariant bases but also to prove when such bases do not exist.

 We discuss the geometric decomposition in two subsections: first we discuss the vector space decomposition, and then we show that it is in fact a decomposition of $S_{n+1}$-representations.
-Section~\ref{subsec:linearalg} is essentially a generalization of \cite[Section 4]{afw09}, and Section~\ref{subsec:representations} is essentially a generalization of \cite[Section 7]{li19}.
+Subsection~\ref{subsec:linearalg} is essentially a generalization of \cite[Section 4]{afw09}, and Subsection~\ref{subsec:representations} is essentially a generalization of \cite[Section 7]{li19}.
 We establish our theory for a general finite-dimensional subspace $V\subset\Lambda^k(T^n)$, but, in practice, $V$ will be either $\cP_r\Lambda^k(T^n)$ or $\cP_r^-\Lambda^k(T^n)$.